 Your doctor may order lab work or imaging scans to help determine what's causing your symptoms.

-> Many infectious diseases have similar signs and symptoms.
-Samples of your body fluids can sometimes reveal evidence of the particular microbe that's causing your illness.
-This helps your doctor tailor your treatment.
+Many infectious diseases have similar signs and symptoms.
+Samples of body fluids can sometimes reveal evidence of the particular microbe that's causing the illness.
+This helps the doctor tailor treatment.

-> - Urine tests.
+- Urine tests.
 This painless test requires you to urinate into a container.
 To avoid potential contamination of the sample, you may be instructed to cleanse your genital area with an antiseptic pad and to collect the urine midstream.

 - Throat swabs.
 Samples from the throat, or other moist areas of the body, may be obtained with a sterile swab.

 - Stool sample.
 You may be instructed to collect a stool sample so a lab can check the sample for parasites and other organisms.